voucherifyio/commerce-tools-integration/README.md

 2. Make sure that Voucherify metadata it's defined properly.
 If set types are not compatible with data provided by CT update may fail.
 3. Syncing `cusomers` and `orders` uses CT `Custom Fields`.
 Syncing `products` uses `Attributes`.
 In this case be sure you provide CT `Attribute identifier` instead on `Attribute label`.
 You can check this under `Settings -> Product types and attributes` tab.

+## Coupon text
+All discounts are added as one `CustomLineItem` with a negative price.
+This item should be visible to the customer on the invoice to know how the price is affected.
+To make this readable for each customer we provide the possibility to change the name of this item depending on the language which customer uses.
+To make it work correctly, a developer should modify the file `src/misc/coupon-text.ts` and include all possible languages used in the store.
+Later on, the text will be automatically chosen by the commercetools mechanism to match the language proper for a customer.

 ## Typical use case

 1. As a customer who opens a store page in the browser (Sunrise Storefront), I add some products to the cart and on the cart page, I add one of the available coupon codes (you can check the available discounts in the Voucherify admin panel for trial accounts you should have preconfigured, e.g., BLACKFRIDAY code).